cryptpad/blueprints/prototypes/revocation.md

 These limitations impose a set of requirements:

 1. Make access to a document/team revocable
-2. Hand-out multiple URLs for the same document to allow backtracing and revoking the one that was leaked
+2. Hand-out multiple URLs for the same document to allow backtracking and revoking the one that was leaked
 3. Protect against kicked (document/team) members that collude with the server.
 4. Design a capability system that is flexible enough to handle use-cases we